 Paul Grimes, CFP, is the principal of Grimes International and CEO of Financial Planning Standards Board Ireland DAC.
 In his more than 25 years of experience in the financial services arena, he has worked with institutions and clients in Australia, Europe, the Middle East, Africa, Asia and the U.S.

 Mr. Grimes lectures in financial planning at a post-graduate level and has been featured in a number of professional publications.
 He is the current chairperson of FPSB’s European Forum.

-As Executive Administrator, Terrie is responsible for providing administrative assistance to the Chief Executive.
+As Executive Administrator, Emer is responsible for providing administrative assistance to the Chief Executive.